 - United States District Court for the Western District of Michigan

 - United States District Court for the Northern District of Florida

-Ben received his J.D. from The John Marshall Law School, where he was an Executive Editor of the Law Review and earned a Certificate in Trial Advocacy.
+Ben received his J.D. from the University of Illinois Chicago School of Law, where he was an Executive Editor of the Law Review and earned a Certificate in Trial Advocacy.
 While in law school, Ben served as a judicial extern to the Honorable John W. Darrah of the United States District Court for the Northern District of Illinois.
 Ben has routinely guest-lectured at various law schools on issues related to class actions, complex litigation and negotiation.

 Ben grew up in New York and later, Alaska, where he graduated from high school.
 After his undergraduate studies in Colorado, Ben moved to Chicago for law school, where he now lives with his wife and three young children.